 The concept of an ERP system is to assemble the entire company into a unified environment.
 ERP gives all departments or business units a shared vision and chance to coordinate in real-time.
 Nobody wants to run a siloed business with each department or business unit functioning separate from the other.
 Collaboration is a crucial and often necessary part of a successful company.
 Data entered into ERP systems is centralised and consistent, so there is no reason why departments cannot work together.
 ERP software also touches on almost every aspect of a business, thus naturally encouraging collaborative, interdepartmental efforts.

 However, departments work best when they are autonomous.
 But autonomy can create the problem of blind spots.
 Without insight into other departments or business units, an organisation can waste resources duplicating efforts to solve the same problem.
 A central portal helps departments share information, customised data, and generate individual reports.
 It promotes cooperation and sharing of knowledge and resources.

-king can be delegated, the business can operate as a whole, with standardised processes, whilst maintaining the uniqueness of each unit and ultimately moving to a process-centric organisation rather than a location-centric one.
+With ERP enabling collaboration across the business, you can focus on critical decision-making armed with intelligence from the system.
+The company can operate as a whole, with standardised processes, while maintaining the uniqueness of each unit and ultimately moving to a process-centric organisation rather than a location-centric one.

 The Next Step

 All of the above points will deliver significant benefit.
 But, this can only happen if you follow an appropriate implementation process.
 You should manage each step of the implementation carefully to ensure the outcome aligns with the project objectives.
 Project activities, programme control and change management should work side by side as they link intrinsically in delivering real value.
 The effort cannot be understated or the benefits to achieve over-stated.

 The investment in the system and technology will be a waste without comparable investment in the implementation process.